*NEW WORKSHOP* Business Transformation Leadership for CMOs

 Customer-centric and competitively dominant marketing strategies are vital to business success.
 This workshop will give participants tools for developing an effective marketing strategy by examining how firms can profitably create and sustain customer value.
 The focus of this workshop is therefore on go-to-market programs as well as designing integrated, strategic marketing plans.
 Participants will learn insight into the process of value creation and methods for sustaining that value for their consumers.

-The Art and Science of Brand Building (HALF DAY, TWO-DAY)
+The Art and Science of Brand Building (HALF DAY, ONE DAY, TWO DAY)

 Long gone are the days when ‘creative thinking’ was the sole domain of our agency partners.
 Today, to become both innovators and enablers, we need to share the same creative, strategic and critical thinking skills as they do.
 Not only will this earn us a seat at their table – we’ll be sitting at the head where we belong.
 ThinkLab turns marketers into creators – capable of developing countless strategically and creatively sound ideas at light speed.
 It provides the insights, skills and tools necessary to elevate both the agency / client relationship and creative end product.
 And for the record – everyone in the organization is capable of creativity – regardless of role or discipline.
 ThinkLab provides everything needed to methodically work through challenges, turn them into opportunities, exhaust all possibilities and deliver new, breakthrough ideas and solutions on demand.